pipiche38/Domoticz-Zigpy/README.md

 onMessage won't be use as zigpy will open the communication line with the HW.

 Keep the same principle as for the ZiGate plugin, no middle application in between.
 Makes the plugin fully autonomous and bridge Domoticz to the HW.

+### Threads

+1. The PythonPluginThread (main thread).
+1. One thread will be dedicated to the Zigbee layer and will manage the all zigpy part
+1. One thread will manage the Domoticz layer ( Widget creation and all updates required by inbound communition from Zigbee )
+1. A communication scheme (Queue) will be put in place to ensure communication between the 3 threads:
+   * zigpy thread <-> domoticz thread
+   * main thread <-> zigpy thread)

 Will most-likely required a Web Admin page in order to :